-Any uninsured pregnant women living in families with eligible incomes that meet the nonfinancial eligibility criteria (including being a US citizen or in an eligible legal immigrant category) are eligible for FAMIS MOMS.
+Any uninsured pregnant women living in families with eligible incomes that meet the nonfinancial eligibility criteria (including being a US citizen or a lawfully residing noncitizen) are eligible for FAMIS MOMS.
 A pregnant woman's application will be screened for Medicaid for Pregnant Women eligibility first and the pregnant woman must be enrolled in Medicaid for Pregnant Women if found eligible for that program.